8 Chinese E-book Sites to Learn with Authentic Texts

 Interesting categories on their site include novels for boys, novels for girls, boutique channel, leaderboard and more.

-When you click into any book, you’ll see an overview page with book summary and readers’ ratings.
+When you click on any book, you’ll see an overview page with a book summary and readers’ ratings.

 Click 放入书架 (fàng rù shū jià) to add it to your library (this requires a Weibo account, but it’s free to sign up for one), or click 立即阅读 (lì jí yuè dú) to start reading online.